tompascall/GOL/README.md

 world.loadBeingsMap(beingsMap);
 ```

-now you can calculate the next generation of the world:
+Now you can calculate the next generation of the world:

 ```js
 var world = gol.nextGen(world);